Sociology of religion: Secularization and civil religion

 Secularism is the general movement away from religiosity and spiritual belief towards a rational, scientific, orientation, a trend observed in Muslim and Christian industrialized nations alike.
 In the United States of America, many politicians, court systems, schools, and businesses embrace secularism.
 In relation to the processes of rationalization associated with the development of modernity, it was predicted in the works of many classical sociologists that religion would decline.
 They claimed that there would be a separation of religion from the institutions such as the state, economy, and family.
 Despite the claims of many classical theorists and sociologists immediately after World War II, many contemporary theorists have critiqued secularization thesis, arguing that religion has continued to play a vital role in the lives of individuals worldwide.
 In the United States, in particular, church attendance has remained relatively stable in the past 40 years.
 In Africa, the emergence of Christianity has occurred at a high rate.
 While Africa could claim roughly 10 million Christians in 1900, recent estimates put that number closer to 200 million.
 The rise of Islam as a major world religion, especially its new-found influence in the West, is another significant development.
 Peter Berger, an American sociologist, considers secularization is the result of a larger sociostructural crisis in religion is caused by pluralism.
 Pluralism is the presence and engaged coexistence of numerous distinct groups in one society.
 The United States is both highly religious and pluralistic, standing out among other industrialized and wealthy nations in this regard.
 In short, presupposed secularization as a decline in religiosity might seem to be a myth, depending on its definition and the definition of its scope.
 For instance, some sociologists have argued that steady church attendance and personal religious belief may coexist with a decline in the influence of religious authorities on social or political issues.
 Additionally, regular attendance or affiliation do not necessarily translate into a behavior according to their doctrinal teachings.

-In other words, numbers of members might still be growing, but this does not mean that all members are faithfully following the rules of pious behaviors expected.
-In that sense, religion may be seen as declining because of its waning ability to influence behavior.